Residence Life Housing Contract

 - Mandatory Termination.
 Termination of this contract is mandatory if you lose eligibility as defined under Item 1, Eligibility.

 - Requested Termination.
 You may apply to the Residence Life Office for release from your contractual obligation, however the Residence Life Office retains the right to grant or deny any release.
-A request for contract release must be in writing to the Associate Director of Residence Life by submitting an online request
+A request for contract release must be made by submitting an online request

 - Termination by the University.
 The Residence Life Office may terminate the agreement under the following circumstances:

 - Exigency.
 The Residence Life Office may terminate or temporarily suspend performance of any part of this agreement without notice in the event of an exigency making continued operation or student housing not feasible or when the Residence Life Office believes a resident of a temporary assignment cannot be placed within a reasonable time period.

 - Violation of Rules and Regulations.
 The Residence Life Office may terminate this agreement if you are found to have violated rules or regulations listed or referred to in this agreement.
-Disciplinary dismissal from the University or University Housing will subject you to forfeiture.
-If your contract is terminated for disciplinary reasons any time during the academic year, you may not return to University residences the following academic year.
+Disciplinary dismissal from the University or University housing will subject you to forfeiture of the advance deposit.
+If the contract is terminated for disciplinary reasons any time during the academic year, you may not return to University housing for the following academic year.

 - Failure to Comply with Contract.
 If you fail to comply with any portion of this agreement or a prior contract you held with the Residence Life Office, the Residence Life Office may terminate this contract with appropriate notice.
 The Residence Life Office may also terminate this contract if you have unpaid charges from a previous agreement with the Residence Life Office.